denkmal/denkmal.org/API.md

       }
    ],
    "dayOffset" : 6,
-   "suspendedUntil": null
+   "suspendedDays": null
 }
 ```

-When the site is suspended temporarily `suspendedUntil` can return a timestamp of the date of return.
+When the site is suspended temporarily `suspendedDays` will contain the number of days left until we're back.

 ## Get messages